SDK Calls & Integration Guide

 Note: In this example, we do not list all

-classes, but we strongly recommend implementing all classes.
+MPPViewDataclasses, but we strongly recommend implementing all classes.

 Note: Some

-classes contain objects that help understand the message that should be displayed at a specific step.
+MPPViewDataclasses contain objects that help understand the message that should be displayed at a specific step.

-Next, we will explain in more detail the messages returned in the onMessage
+Next, we will explain in more detail the messages returned in the onMessage interface, which are extensions of the MPPViewData object.

 Classes not detailed below do not have internal variables.
-In these cases, follow the guidelines described in Table 2 – OnMessage Return List.
+In these cases, follow the guidelines described in Table 2 β OnMessage Return List.

 TerminalPaymentProcessingViewData

-→ Enumeration of all possible scenarios during card information processing, including:
+uiMessage β Enumeration of all possible scenarios during card information processing, including:

 APPROVED